Impact

 Risk and Exploitability

 The vulnerability has a CVSS score of 4.1, indicating moderate severity.
-EPSS data is not available, so the likelihood of exploitation in the wild is not quantified.
+The EPSS score of 0.00041 (less than 1%) suggests an extremely low probability of exploitation.
 Because exploitation requires an authenticated session with permission to modify connector configuration, an attacker must have privileged access.
 The flaw is not listed in CISA’s KEV catalog, suggesting that widespread exploitation has not been reported yet.

 OpenCVE Enrichment